Skip to Content

 Shoppers browsing for gifts at Meadow in the Garden

 The Christmas market features many UK- and Oxfordshire-based businesses and organizations, so the offerings are distinctive.
-You can find special cheeses from the family-run Cheese Wedge Co., local candles from Oxford Candle Makers, and spirits and liqueurs from Demijohn.
+You can find special cheeses, local candles, and spirits and liqueurs.
 Other unique products vary from fair trade felt items to local art and photography to seeds and bee houses from a non-profit community interest company.

 Food and drink also plays a huge role in the Oxford market because everyone needs adequate fuel for shopping!
 You’ll find Christmas market staples like bratwurst and gluhwein (traditional mulled wine) alongside local favorites like hog roast with stuffing and fresh handcut chips with a variety of toppings like cheese, chili, and pulled pork.
 One of the most popular stands was the churros vendor, who had a long line every time we walked by.